 woman sitting at desk with hands on temples surrounded by a stack of notes

 Ever wondered if stress and women are besties?
 There’s a good reason I say that — many of my friends always ask me how to manage stress.
+Managing daily stress doesn’t have to be complicated.
+Simple habits like mindful breathing and light exercise help.
+Staying organized and carving out time for yourself can make a big difference.

 And even beyond my squad, research backs up this claim!
 APA’s 2023 Stress in America survey reported that women report higher stress levels than men.